This post may contain affiliate links.

 *We placed a small piece of chicken wire on top of the container to keep curious dogs and cats away from our ducklings.

 You can find everything you need at your local feed store.
 These are all the same supplies you need to raise baby chicks.
-Baby ducks and baby chicks can eat the same chick feed.
+Baby ducks and baby chicks can eat the same chick feed if you are raising them together.
+If you just have baby ducks though, get the non-medicated chick starter feed.
+You normally would feed baby chicks medicated chick starter feed.

 Just make sure not to feed your adult duck adult (medicated) chicken food.
 Chicken feed contains ingredients that aren’t good for your ducks.